The H-index, proposed by physicist J.E. Hirsch (hence the H) in 2005, is a way to measure the individual academic output of a researcher.

 |Web of Science||Scopus||Google Scholar|

-* In Web of Science we had to combine and clean several article groups.
+* In Web of Science and Scopus we had to combine and clean several author records.
 In Google Scholar the Google Scholar Citation Profile was used.

 Our advice: When you are looking for your own H-index or the H-index of another researcher, don’t rely on easily-available numbers.
 The basis of the H-index is the publications list: you have to check whether the publications in the list you use are indeed of the researcher and whether publications might be missing.
 Always give information about the source used and use, when possible, multiple sources.